Sylchi/keystone-graphql-client/readme.md

 ## Configuration

 This package takes 2 arguments for configuration, both are optional.
 In this example we have 2 different endpoints for authenticated users and normal users.
-If API url is not set and environment variable `GRAPHQL_API_URL` is not set the url defaults to `/admin/api`.
+If API url is not set and environment variables `GRAPHQL_API_URL` or `NEXT_PUBLIC_GRAPHQL_API_URL` are not set the url defaults to `/admin/api`.
 By default `credentials` fiels is set to `include`.

   	//can have any name